forta-network/docs/docs/scan-node/configure.md

 The block feed in the node always retries any request whenever `eth_getBlockByNumber`, `eth_getLogs` or `trace_block` does not work.
 The default retry interval is 8 seconds.
 While this is a sufficient retry interval on average for all chains, you can reduce this interval so your node catches up faster.

 !!! tip "Effect to score"
     Reducing the retry interval can help you achieve a higher SLA score in case you have any concerns about your node's current score.
-Please keep in mind that small retry intervals can cause a bump in the amount of total requests because of the increase in the amount of retries.
+Please keep in mind that small retry intervals can cause a bump in the number of total requests because of the increase in the number of retries.

 To reduce the retry interval to two seconds, you can add `retryIntervalSeconds` to the scan section of your config like: